aedart/athenaeum/docs/archive/current/flysystem/db/deduplication.md

 ## Content Hashing

-The adapter hashes each written file's content and performs a simple check.
+Data deduplication is achieved by hashing a file's content and checking if that hash already exists.
-If the hash already exists, then an internal `reference_count` is incremented.
+If that is the case, then an internal `reference_count` is incremented.
 Content is not inserted if this is the case.
-However, if the hash does not exist, then content is inserted.
+However, if the hash does not exist, then content is inserted into the database.

 By default, `sha256` hashing algorithm is used when hashing contents.
 You can change this via the `setHashAlgorithm()`: